sromelus/Portfolio_p6/README.md

 ## Style Changes

- 1. add background image
+ 1. added background image
  2. changed button hover state color to a dark pink
- 3. changes text color from gray to black
+ 3. changed text color from gray to black for visibility